-The Northside/Northline & Bonita Gardens projects are still in the design phase and monthly spending/draws began in Q2-2018.
+The City of Houston's Housing and Community Development Department (HCDD) in collaboration with the Houston Public Works Department (PWE) are currently engaged in two Storm Water Action Team (SWAT) drainage projects in low-income areas impacted by the 2015 flood events, Northside/Northline, and Bonita Gardens.
+While spending and associated draws began in Q2-2018, these projects are still in the design phase.
 Currently there are \$30,673,697 in unobligated Infrastructure funds.
-Additional projects are being vetted to be funded from these unobligated funds and are anticipated to be setup and obligated in DRGR during Q1-2019.
+Additional projects are being vetted to be funded from these unobligated funds and are anticipated to be setup and obligated in DRGR during Q4-2019.
 In the event that additional funding is made available, the City of Houston has supplemental projects in queue.